 Step 4: Notify your local FBI field office.

-The FBI strongly recommends reporting ransomware attacks, but many still go unreported.
-Reporting the incident to law enforcement may help you and other healthcare organizations avoid these attacks in the future.
-Plus, if law enforcement is able to locate your specific attacker, there is a chance your files can be decrypted and released without cost.
+Though the FBI strongly recommends reporting ransomware attacks, many still go unreported.
+Notifying law enforcement about the incident may help you and other healthcare organizations avoid attacks in the future.
+Plus, if law enforcement can locate your specific attacker, there is a chance your files can be decrypted and released without cost.
 You can find your local FBI field office here.

 Step 5: Contact MagMutual or other insurance carrier concerning your cyber liability coverage.

-MagMutual’s industry-leading Cyber Plus® policy provides comprehensive coverage in all areas of cyber-attacks.
+MagMutual’s industry-leading Cyber Plus® policy provides comprehensive cyber liability coverage in all areas of cyberattacks.
 If you have this protection through MagMutual, please immediately contact us.
 Our team can provide your organization guidance on what to do.
-Your policy may include coverage for a ransom payment, forensic investigation, notification, media release, call center, and credit monitoring.
+Your cyber liability policy may include coverage for a ransom payment, forensic investigation, notification, media release, call center and credit monitoring.
 If you don’t have MagMutual’s Cyber Plus policy and are without coverage for the ransomware event, we recommend you work with your IT vendor.